 You can help

-Support hihi conservation by donating to the New Zealand National Parks and Conservation Foundation, and support the Hihi Recovery Group.
+You can help by donating to the New Zealand National Parks and Conservation Foundation, and getting involved with Hihi Conservation.

 Call 0800 DOC HOT (0800 362 468) immediately if you see anyone catching, harming or killing native wildlife.

 - Only take dogs to areas that allow them, and keep them under control.